meymao/clock-trainer/README.md

 - Draggable hour and minute hands
 - Minute-by-minute number display
-- Voice readout in Japanese and English
+- Voice readout in Japanese and English, auto-selecting the best available voice per browser
 - Responsive layout for iPad and tablet use
 - No installation required — runs in any browser